uniswap-python/uniswap-python/README.md

 ## Testing
 Unit tests are under development using the pytest framework.
 Contributions are welcome!

-Test are run on the Rinkeby network.
+Test are run on a fork of the main net using ganache-cli.
+You need to install it with `npm install -g ganache-cli` before running tests.

-To run the full test suite and ignore warnings, in the project directory run:
+To run the full test suite, in the project directory run:

 ```
-python -m pytest -W ignore::DeprecationWarning
+make test
 ```

 ## Ownership Disclosure